MaximeLagrange/Muography_Workshop_BND_2023/README.md

 ##### Removing namespace B1

-To make things work, we still have modify files.
+To make things work, we still have to modify files.
 All files in `/B1/src/` and `/B1/include/` start with:

 ```
 namespace B1{